|

 What is Bromine?
 Occurrence of the Bromine Element

-Bromine occurs almost entirely in the form of bromides,
+Bromine occurs almost entirely in the form of bromides, especially as

 Primary producers - USA and Israel